gaojy62/better-comments/README.md

 # Better Comments

-**The current code forks the [Better Comments](https://github.com/aaron-bond/better-comments) project and implements it based on this [pull request](https://github.com/aaron-bond/better-comments/pull/392)**
+**The current code forks the [Better Comments](https://github.com/aaron-bond/better-comments) project and implements it based on this [pull request](https://github.com/aaron-bond/better-comments/pull/392).
+Compared to the previous extension, this extension now supports embedded languages, Like Vue3 + Volar.**

 The Better Comments extension will help you create more human-friendly comments in your code.